 Meth Lab Cleanup Standards, Regulations & Disclosure

 Click here to link to the Drug Enforcement Administrations (DEA) National Clandestine Drug Lab Registry.
+Or, please visit this listing for a more user friendly DEA Registry.
 This listing contains addresses of some locations where law enforcement agencies reported they found chemicals or other items that indicated the presence of either clandestine drug laboratories or dump-sites.
 PLEASE NOTE: 75% of all testing and decontamination calls to Meth Lab Cleanup Company are regarding properties that are not on any federal, state or county listing (only a small percentage of drug labs result in law enforcement action).
 Scroll down to see state specific clandestine drug lab laws.